Anita Alley - Guntersville

 BECKY H. SCHEINERT - WARRENTON

 Becky (Hallman) Scheinert is a Guntersville native who spent about 35 years at Auburn, Nashville, and Birmingham before returning to Guntersville inn 2008.
 Since then, she has retired from international tech marketing and turned her marketing and organizational skills to help MVAC grow.
 Becky has done just about every job at MVAC including taking out the trash, but she’s most known for serving as volunteer president for several terms.
-In addition, she helps runs workshops and participates as an artist in exhibits and emcee at concerts.
+In addition, she helps coordinate workshops and exhibits, participates as an artist in exhibits, and emcees at concerts.

 Becky and her husband, Ken, live in Warrenton overlooking Lake Guntersville, along with their menagerie of three dogs.